oubrando/eda-project/README.md

 Federal Aviation Administration
   * Contains data on tail numbers, aircraft make and model

+**Disclaimer/Note: Due to limitations within Github, we had to resolve to only posting 9 months of year 2023 data in order to fit in on Github.
+Github would not allow us to push anything larger**

 ## EDA Workflow
 Our work follows the six phases of EDA workflow: